Imperial Cookie

 6

 After two hours, take out of the fridge.
 Preheat the oven to 350F.
 Gently press the dough with your fingers just to soften it to make it easier to roll.
 Alternatively gently press down the sides of the dough with your rolling pin while rotating the disk.
-Roll out the dough to about 1/4 inch thickness on a floured surface.
-Don't make it thinner than that!
-This cookie is all about being tall and light in texture.
+Roll out the dough to about 1/4 inch (or maybe just a bit thinner than that such as 4.5-5 mm) thickness on a floured surface.
+This cookie is all about being tall and light in texture so you don't want to roll it out too thin; personally I do just under 1/4 inch at about 5 - 5.5mm.
 You can even roll these cookies out on floured piece of parchment paper to prevent sticking.
 Cut out the cookies using a cookie cutter.
 Feel free to use 2" round cutter.
 But traditionally Imperial cookies are cut out with Terrace cookie cutters (as in my picture.)
 I used both, 2 and 3" terrace cookie cutters.
 Repeat with the second disc.

 7